Nicosia: Airports

+The island's largest airport in the past, Nicosia International Airport, ceased commercial operations in 1974, after the Turkish invasion.
+It is located within the Green Line buffer zone, and is used as the headquarters of the United Nations Peacekeeping Force in Cyprus (UNFICYP).

+Ercan International Airport is 13 km away from Nicosia.
+Flights to the airport are banned internationally due to the ongoing Cyprus dispute.
+Non-stop flights only take place from Turkey, and all planes that fly to Northern Cyprus from other countries have to stop over in Turkey.
+The Government of the Republic of Cyprus considers the use of Ercan Airport to enter or exit the island illegal, and could result in facing criminal charges when entering (or exiting) the Republic.

+Taxis and trams

 In 2010, as part of the Nicosia Integrated Mobility Plan, a pre-feasibility study for a proposed tram network has taken place and sponsored by the Ministry of Communications and Works.
 The study compared two scenarios, with and without the operation of a tramway in terms of emitted polluting loads.

+Many taxi companies operate in Nicosia.
+Fares are regulated by law and taxi drivers are obliged to use a taximeter.

+Cycling

 In 2011, the Nicosia Municipality introduced the Bike in Action scheme, a bicycle sharing system which covers the Greater Nicosia area.
 The scheme is run by the Inter-Municipal Bicycle Company of Nicosia (DEPL).

-There is no train network in Cyprus.
-Plans for the creation of an intercity railway are under way.
-The first railway line on the island was the Cyprus Government Railway which operated from 1905 to 1951.
-It was closed down due to financial reasons.

 Sports

 Football is the most popular sport in Cyprus, and Nicosia is home of three major teams of the island; APOEL, Omonia and Olympiakos.
 APOEL and Omonia are dominant in Cypriot football.
 There are also many other football clubs in Nicosia and the suburbs.
 The city also hosts Çetinkaya, Yenicami, Küçük Kaymaklı and Gönyeli, four of the major Turkish Cypriot clubs.
 Nicosia is also home to AGBU Ararat Nicosia FC, the island's only Armenian FC.

 Nicosia is also the home for many clubs for basketball, handball and other sports.
-APOEL and Omonia have basketball and volleyball sections and Keravnos is one of the major basketball teams of the island.
-The Gymnastic Club Pancypria (GSP), the owner of the Neo GSP Stadium, is one of the major athletics clubs of the island.
+APOEL and Omonia have basketball and volleyball sections and Keravnos is one of the major basketball teams on the island.
+The Gymnastic Club Pancypria (GSP), the owner of the Neo GSP Stadium, is one of the major athletics clubs on the island.
 Also, all teams in the Futsal First Division are from Nicosia.
 In addition, two handball teams, European University and SPE Strovolou, are located in Nicosia.

-Nicosia has some of the biggest venues in the island; the Neo GSP Stadium, with capacity of 23,400, is the home for the national team, APOEL, Olympiakos and Omonia.
+Nicosia has some of the biggest venues on the island; the Neo GSP Stadium, with a capacity of 23,400, is the home for the national team, APOEL, Olympiakos and Omonia.
 Makario Stadium has a capacity of 16,000.
 In the north, the Nicosia Atatürk Stadium has a capacity of 28,000.